 The Checkered Eye Project (CEP) is a Not For Profit Corporation, as of August 2021.
 It was originally founded as a business and is now in the process of applying for status as a registered charity.

-The Checkered Eye Project (CEP) was founded in 2000 by Libby Thaw, a stay at home mother in Port Elgin, Ontario.
-Living with low vision herself, Thaw noticed an unmet need for a hands free identifier that could also be discreet if need be.
+The Project was launched in 2000 by Libby Thaw, a stay at home mother in Port Elgin, Ontario.
+Living with low vision herself, Thaw noticed an unmet need for a hands free identifier that could also be discreet if need be, and designed one.

-When support for the necessary awareness effort was declined by service agencies for the blind in Canada, Thaw decided to go ahead on her own.
+When requests for support for the necessary awareness effort were declined by service agencies for the blind in Canada, Thaw decided to go ahead on her own.

-While a few retail stores offer checkered eyes, many of the “outlets” are people who wanted to help and make checkered eyes available from their homes.
+While a few retail stores offer checkered eyes, many of the “outlets” are people who wanted to help by making checkered eyes available in their communities.

-In cooperative awareness efforts taking place in The US, New Zealand, Switzerland, and most recently Thailand, the process is largely in the hands of people with low vision.
-Significant collaboration with chapters of the Rotary Club has also boosted our efforts.
+In cooperative awareness efforts e in the US, New Zealand, Switzerland, Thailand, and most recently Italy, the process is largely in the hands of people with low vision.
+Collaborations with chapters of the Rotary Club have also boosted our efforts.